rebremer/azure-function-selenium/readme.md

 ### 4. Run Azure Function as HTTP trigger

+Test the Function in the portal or in your browser.
 The following code in __init__.py will return all URLs in the following webpage:

 `from selenium import webdriver`
 `driver.get('http://www.ubuntu.com/')`